ashleefv/COMBINEDglucoseRASpodocytesACEInhibPKPD/README.md

 ## Related Publication for Model Details
 [1] Pilvankar, Minu R., Michele A. Higgins, and Ashlee N. Ford Versypt.
 "Mathematical Model for Glucose Dependence of the Local Renin–Angiotensin System in Podocytes."
 Bulletin of Mathematical Biology, 80, no. 4 (2018): 880-905.

 [2] Pilvankar, Minu R., Hui L. Yong, and Ashlee N. Ford Versypt.
 "A Glucose-Dependent Pharmacokinetic/Pharmacodynamic Model of ACE Inhibition in Kidney Cells."
-Processes, submitted, 2019
+Processes, 7(3), 131, 2019 https://doi.org/10.3390/pr7030131

 ### Main files
 * MAIN.m.